-In July 2012, we announced our decision to invest in a new enterprise-wide business system for our Distribution segment.
-The anticipated total investment in the new system is approximately \$45 million, which will be spread over a number of years.
+In July 2012, we announced our decision to invest in a new enterprise-wide resource planning system for our Distribution segment.
+The anticipated total investment in the new system is approximately \$45 million, which will be incurred over a number of years.
 Of the total investment, we expect that approximately 75% will be capitalized.
 Depreciation and amortization of the capitalized cost is expected to begin in 2013 and increase over the following three to four years.
 In order to minimize disruptions to our ongoing operations we have developed a project plan that takes a phased approach to implementation and includes appropriate contingencies.
-The multi-year project is underway and we have begun to incur expenditures associated with the implementation.
-For the three months ended March 29, 2013, expenses incurred were approximately \$0.3 million and capital expenditures were \$5.3 million.
+For the three months and six months ended June 28, 2013, expenses incurred were approximately \$0.3 million and \$0.6 million, respectively, and capital expenditures were \$1.6 million and \$6.9 million, respectively.